tenzor7/zaiste.net/content/blog/2012-06_how_i_use_git_getting_info.md

 λ git status
 ```

-After executing this command we will get some nice coloring, like shown in the
+Now, `git status` will get some nice coloring, like on the
 screen below:

 ![git status](/assets/images/git-status.jpg)

-Now, let’s remove unnecessary information from `git status` by adding `--short`
+Let’s remove unnecessary information from `git status` by adding the `--short`
 option.
 I use it pretty often so I have binded it to `git s` for convenience.

 ```
 λ git status --short
 ```

-As shown below there is only essential status information
+As shown below there is only the essential status information

 ![git status short](/assets/images/git-status-short.jpg)